ulelab/clipplotr/README.md

 * `w` or `--smoothing_window` can be used to specify the size of the smoothing window in nucleotides (default: 100 nt)

-* `--highlight` can be used to specify a region in the format `"start_coordinate:end_coordinate"`.
+* `--highlight` can be used to specify a region in the format `'start_coordinate:end_coordinate'`.
 This will be highlighted by grey shading.

 ### 2. Peak plot